oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-great-email-signatures/rule.md

 **Warning:** Unfortunately you need to setup up your signature in Outlook and OWA.
 There is no way to share this.

-**SSW Only:** You can automatically have your Outlook signature changed on sign-in via a script.
-See https://github.com/SSWConsulting/LoginScript.
+**SSW Only:** You can automatically have your Outlook signature changed on sign-in via a script. ​See https://github.com/SSWConsulting/LoginScript.​